spacecloud-io/space-cloud/docs/manual/file-storage/delete.md

 The `delete` function takes a `path` of the file or folder to be deleted.
 The `path` consists of the path at which the file / folder was uploaded / created and the name of the file / folder as well.
 The `delete` function will recursively delete all files / folders in a folder if the `path` was for a folder.
 The `path` can be nested as well.
 For e.g a `path` - /folder1/folder2/file1 would mean to delete the file inside folder2 which is in folder1.

 ## Response

 A response object sent by the server contains the **status** fields explained below:

-**status** : Number describing the status of the upload operation.
+**status:** Number describing the status of the upload operation.
 Following values are possible:

 - 200 - Successfully deleted file / folder
 - 401 - Request was unauthenticated